HRSA Compliance: QI/QA Assessments

 So, after looking at all these areas, we recommend preparing the following documentation of your compliance:

-• JOB DESCRIPTION - Job Description of QI/QA Director whose responsibilities include ensuring QI/QA assessments are conducted (Chapter 10: QI/QA, Element b.3.).
-A best practice would be to simply take this language directly out of the SVP and include in the job description of whomever you indicate is in charge of your QI Program.
+• JOB DESCRIPTION - Job Description of QI/QA Director whose responsibilities include ensuring QI/QA assessments are conducted (SVP Chapter 8: QI/QA, Element b.3.).
+A best practice would be to simply take this language directly out of the SVP and include it in the job description of whomever you indicate is in charge of your QI Program.

-• POLICY/PROCEDURE - A policy (possibly in the health center’s Credentialing and Privileging Policy) that describes the criteria and processes for modifying or removing privileges based on the outcomes of clinical competence assessments (Ch 5, d.8.).
+• POLICY/PROCEDURE - A policy (possibly in the health center’s Credentialing and Privileging Policy) that describes the criteria and processes for modifying or removing privileges based on the outcomes of clinical competence assessments (SVP Ch 3, d.8.).
 The health center should define and describe what those clinical competence assessments are and a best practice recommendation would be to tie these clinical competence assessments to “Peer Review” or the “Quarterly Assessments of Clinician Care”.

-• POLICY/PROCEDURE - Operating procedures and/or related systems that address completion of periodic QI/QA assessments on at least a quarterly basis (Chapter 10: QI/QA, Element c.4.).
+• POLICY/PROCEDURE - Operating procedures and/or related systems that address completion of periodic QI/QA assessments on at least a quarterly basis (SVP Chapter 8: QI/QA, Element c.4.).
 In Element c., the description seems to refer to assessments that inform the modification of the provision of health center services, as appropriate and producing and sharing reports on QI/QA to support decision-making and oversight by key management staff and by the governing board regarding the provision of health center services.
-There should also be language in the policy that clearly states that these assessments are shared with the Board of Directors so that the board may evaluate “the performance of the health center based on quality assurance/quality improvement assessments and other information received from health center management?”
-(Chapter 18: Program Monitoring and Data Reporting, Element c.7.).
+There should also be language in the policy that clearly states that these assessments are shared with the Board of Directors so that the board may evaluate “the performance of the health center based on quality assurance/quality improvement assessments and other information received from health center management.”
+(SVP Chapter 16: Program Monitoring and Data Reporting, Element c.7.).

-• POLICY/PROCEDURE - QI/QA-related operating procedures or processes that address periodic QI/QA assessments (Ch 10, Documents For Review).
+• POLICY/PROCEDURE - QI/QA-related operating procedures or processes that address periodic QI/QA assessments (SVP Ch 8, Documents For Review).
 In Element d.
 Quarterly Assessments of Clinician Care, the SVP states this is one of the documents to be reviewed.
 This is generally assumed to be the Peer Review Policy.
 This policy should clearly state that, “The health center’s QI/QA assessments are conducted by physicians or other licensed health care professionals (such as nurse practitioner, registered nurse, or other qualified individual) on at least a quarterly basis?”
-(Chapter 10: QI/QA, Element d.7.); That “These QI/QA assessments are based on data systematically collected from patient records?”
+(SVP Chapter 8: QI/QA, Element d.7.); That “These QI/QA assessments are based on data systematically collected from patient records?”
 (Element d.8.); and, that “These assessments demonstrate that the health center is tracking and, as necessary, addressing issues related to the quality and safety of the care provided to health center patients (e.g., use of appropriate medications for asthma, early entry into prenatal care, HIV linkages to care, response initiated as a result of a recent adverse event).”
 (Element d.9.).

-• SAMPLE - Sample of two QI/QA assessments from the past year and/or the related reports resulting from these assessments (Ch 10, Documents For Review).
+• SAMPLE - Sample of two QI/QA assessments from the past year and/or the related reports resulting from these assessments (SVP Ch 8, Documents For Review).
 In Element d.
 Quarterly Assessments of Clinician Care, the SVP states this is to be reviewed.
 So this is generally assumed to be the samples of peer review as outlined in the health center’s Peer Review Policy.

-• SAMPLE - Schedule of QI/QA assessments (Chapter 10: QI/QA, Documents For Review).
+• SAMPLE - Schedule of QI/QA assessments (SVP Chapter 8: QI/QA, Documents For Review).
 In Element d.
 Quarterly Assessments of Clinician Care, the SVP states this is to be reviewed.
 So, this is generally assumed to be a schedule or calendar indicating when peer review is to be completed.
 A best practice recommendation would be to make a list or calendar indicating the dates of each quarterly assessment, the areas of service assessed (should cover all areas in-scope.

-Please reference you’re the most recent version of the HRSA Compliance Manual (https://bphc.hrsa.gov/programrequirements/compliancemanual/index.html) or the HRSA Site Visit Protocol (https://bphc.hrsa.gov/programrequirements/svprotocol.html).
+Please reference your most recent version of the HRSA Compliance Manual (https://bphc.hrsa.gov/programrequirements/compliancemanual/index.html) or the HRSA Site Visit Protocol (https://bphc.hrsa.gov/programrequirements/svprotocol.html).

 Subscribe to the RegLantern Blog